 - A Training Service offering a comprehensive training programme focussing on adoption and permanent placement specific topics.
 Some of these workshops and seminars are for professionals only, and some are specifically for parents and carers.

-We have partnerships with 42 local authorities stretching from Northumberland and Sefton in the north to Haringey, West Sussex and Buckinghamshire in the south; and in total more than 100 local authorities benefit from our expertise every year.
+We have partnerships with 37 local authorities stretching from Northumberland and Sefton in the north to Haringey and West Sussex in the south; and in total more than 100 local authorities benefit from our expertise every year.

 PAC-UK brings together a multi-disciplinary team of more than 100 staff and volunteers with an extensive range of skills and expertise in working therapeutically with children, adoptive families, other permanent carers, adopted adults and birth parents.